 ElemKey as List Attribute.

-Since we do not want to display the actual key value (
+Since we don't want to display the actual key value (

-ElemKey) to the user, you should click on UI Hints tab, and move the
+ElemKey) to the user, choose the UI Hints tab and move the

 The Attributes tab also allows you to define some hints to the user interface components about rendering the component.
-Double-click the
+Click on the

-StartDate attribute and choose the Control Hints sub-tab.
-Set the Label Text to
+StartDate attribute and choose the UI Hints tab at the bottom of the view object window.
+Set the label to

 The date format string used here is Java

-SimpleDateFormat—not the SQL data format strings you might be used to from the database.
+SimpleDateFormat, not the SQL data format strings you might be familiar with from the database.

-AllTasksVO to the right-hand side, together with the
+AllTasksVO view object to the right, together with the

-EditTaskService application module node (the icon that looks like a little suitcase), and choose Run from the context menu.
-This will start the Business Components Tester where you can work with all of the view objects that are part of your application module.
+Now, you can verify that your application module works the way you expected it to.
+In the Applications window, right-click on the EditTaskService application module node (the icon that looks like a little suitcase) and choose Run from the context menu.
+This will start the Oracle ADF Model Tester where you can work with all of the view objects that are part of your application module.

-Always test your business components using the Business Components Tester before you start using them in pages.
-Whenever your page does not run the way you expect, always use the Business Components Tester to determine if the error is in the frontend or the backend part of the application.
+Always test your business components using the Oracle ADF Model Tester before you start using them in pages.
+Whenever your page doesn't run the way you expected, always use the ADF Model Tester to determine if the error is in the frontend or the backend part of the application.

 Double-click on the

-AllTasksVO1 view object.
+AllTasksVO1 view object instance.
 A pop-up dialog appears, allowing you to assign values to all the bind variables defined in the view objects.
-To begin, just click OK to leave all bind variables at the value
+To begin, just click on OK to leave all bind variables at the

-Here, you can page through the existing data as well as insert and delete rows using the green plus and the red cross symbol.
-Click on the Edit Bind Variables button (to the right of the toolbar, with the little pencil icon) to change bind variable values and notice how data is filtered.
+Here, you can page through the existing data, as well as insert and delete rows, using the green plus and red cross symbols.
+Click on the Edit Bind Variables button (to the right of the toolbar, with the little pencil icon) to change bind variable values and notice how the data is filtered.

 First, you need to change the name of the view object from

-PersonsVO to reflect that it is no longer just used for a list of values.
-Changing name or package for existing objects is called refactoring, and JDeveloper makes this easy.
+PersonsVO to reflect that it's no longer just used for a list of values.
+Changing the name or package for existing objects is called refactoring, and JDeveloper makes this easy.
 Simply right-click on the

 Next, the view object needs some more attributes.
-To add these, open the view object by double-clicking on it and choose the Attributes sub-tab.
-Click the little triangle next to the green plus sign above the attributes and choose Add Attribute from Entity.
-Do not just click the plus sign—you need to select the little triangle to get access to the Add Attribute from Entity menu item you need:
+To add these, open the view object by double-clicking on it and choose the Attributes subtab.
+Click on the little triangle next to the green plus sign above the attributes and choose Add Attribute from Entity, as shown in the following screenshot.
+Don't just click on the plus sign—you need to select the little triangle to get access to the Add Attribute from Entity menu item.

 In the Attributes dialog, add the

-LastName attributes to the Selected list.
-Then select the new
+LastName attributes to the Selected list and click on OK.
+Then, select the new

 ScheduledTasksVO.
 In step 2 of the wizard, move the

 Task entity object to the right-hand side.
-Since we will not be updating tasks either, you can remove the checkbox in the Updatable field here as well.
+As we won't be updating tasks either, you can remove the checkbox in the Updatable field here.
 In step 3 of the wizard, you only need to select the

 TaskId primary key attribute is automatically added.